GUEST POST by Emily Scott (Journeys with Purpose crew member), with Blue Sky Society Trust

 Not long ago, Gorongosa faced the same challenges as Gilé does today.
 Its wildlife was nearly wiped out by Mozambique’s civil war, and tourists no longer flocked to this once-famous park.
 But a partnership with the Gregory C. Carr Foundation sparked the ambitious Gorongosa Restoration Project, which envisioned a future in which Gorongosa could be a “human rights park”.
 The passionate team planned to restore the park to its former glory by improving the lives of the people who live around it.

 The project has since opened schools, set up mobile clinics, supported sustainable farming practices, and provided economic opportunities to these communities.
 The park now employs 617 locals, supports 375 community health workers and 5,000 small farmers, and runs Girls’ Clubs for 2,000 children.
-We spent hours talking with Vasco Galante, Gorongosa’s Director of Communications, who fervently believes that the best protection for wildlife is to be surrounded by a community which sees tangible benefits from conservation.
+We spent hours talking with Vasco Galante, Gorongosa’s Director of Communications, who fervently believes that the best protection for wildlife is to be surrounded by a community that sees tangible benefits from conservation.

 And it appears that Galante is right.
 Gorongosa is now home to over 650 elephants.
 Last year 30 new lion cubs were born.
 Painted wolves (African wild dogs), completely absent after the war, have been successfully reintroduced.